The Professional Association’s Annual Conference 2019

 The Association gathered for its 2019 Annual Residential Conference at Bishop Grosseteste University, Lincoln.
 The small University campus, steeped in history as a centre for educational practice, provided a fitting location for us to explore the conference theme of ‘Critical Pedagogy and Professional Practice in Youth and Community Work Education.’
 The conference provided an open space to present, discuss and debate the changes, opportunities and learning from engagement in youth and community work education, professional practice and policy impact from across the sector and across the four UK nations.

 in Youth and Community Work Education

 As we approach the end of a decade of austerity, the impact on the youth and community work sector has been extensive.
 Our constructs, assumptions and traditions have been challenged in the face of diminishing resources and conflicting priorities.
 We have witnessed a substantial shift in the delivery of services to young people and communities; an emergence of concerning social issues that are shaping young people’s lives; and a change in the character of Higher Education as a force for societal good.

 The turbulence of the last decade continues to present critical questions for the role of youth and community work; and the function of Higher Education as a route in to the profession.
-Conference will explore the challenges and opportunities presented by the status quo with a focus on critical pedagogy, professional practice and the future of youth and community work education.
+Conference explored the challenges and opportunities presented by the status quo with a focus on critical pedagogy, professional practice and the future of youth and community work education.

 seminars will address:

-Professional Practice: We have invited contributors to present on research, reflections and practices focussed on the development of professional practice in youth and community work education.
+Professional Practice: We invited contributors to present on research, reflections and practices focussed on the development of professional practice in youth and community work education.

 what to expect from the programme

-The conference programme centres around four aspects:
+The conference programme centred around four aspects: